margelo/react-native-bignumber/README.md

 Now, all imports for `bn` will be resolved as `react-native-bignumber` instead.

----

 ## Sponsors

 - TODO: List sponsors here

-## Limitations

-As the library uses JSI for synchronous native methods access, remote debugging (e.g. with Chrome) is no longer possible.
-Instead, you should use [Flipper](https://fbflipper.com).

 ## Adopting at scale